fedqx/Handler-Object-Programming/README.md

 You can find exemples in Example.c
 ## Some rules with HOP
 - Functions will take only object parameters
+- Handler dosent need to be class/struct object. it can be any type **as long as It's used as object** e.g: vbo from OpenGL
 - Functions must have a error-checking system wheter its return value or [other](https://github.com/fedqx/BFU-GL-cpp-Framework) error checking system
 - Using class function is not allowed (Constuctor and Destructor is a Exception). e.g: